Waracle/cake-manager/README.md

   <a href="#CICD">CICD</a> •
   <a href="#starting-app">Starting app</a> •
   <a href="#documentation">Documentation</a> •
+  <a href="#authentication">Authentication</a> •
   <a href="#next-steps">Next steps</a>
 </p>

 ## Methodology
 I used TDD and 'The Double Loop' cycle which is described brilliantly here: https://jmauerhan.wordpress.com/talks/double-loop-tdd-bdd-done-right/

 ## CICD
 * Github actions workflow is setup to automatically test and build the docker container.
 Then it is pushed to dockerhub which can be viewed here: https://hub.docker.com/r/phillipdenness1/cakemanager
-* Flyway migration scripts run automatically on startup.
+* Flyway migration scripts run automatically on startup and populates the H2 DB with test data.

 ---
 ## Starting app